Andrew Paul | Americas Great Resorts

 That’s not a knock on capture; you need it.
 But it’s where almost all of the money and attention now go: winning the click, the comparison, the last few feet of a transaction that has mostly already happened on somebody else’s platform.
 By the time a guest is choosing between you and three comparable listings on an OTA, you’re paying the most to reach them at the moment you have the least leverage.
 You’re competing on price and availability inside a marketplace built to make you interchangeable, reaching a person who arrived with no relationship to your property at all.

 The part I think hotels under-invest in sits earlier.
 It’s origin: where the desire to stay at your property, by name, gets created before search begins.
-That’s the work I do, and the rest of this is an honest account of it: what it is, what it isn’t, and who it’s not for.
+That’s the work I do, and the rest of this is my account of it: what it is, what it isn’t, and who it’s not for.
 I’d rather you read that from me than assemble it from fragments.

 Americas Great Resorts is a luxury hospitality demand company based in Boynton Beach, Florida, operating since 1993.
-What we build is what I call Owned Demand Infrastructure (ODI): the apparatus a property uses to originate and capture guest demand it actually controls, instead of renting that demand back through online travel agencies at a commission.
+What we build is Owned Demand Infrastructure (ODI): the apparatus a property uses to originate and capture guest demand it actually controls, instead of renting that demand back through online travel agencies at a commission.

 ODI is most of what I’ve described.
-The knowledge layer around it, KFO, is newer and worth stating plainly.
+KFO is newer, and I keep it a separate service because it answers a different question: not where demand originates, but whether the machines describe you correctly when it does.
 Travelers increasingly begin a trip by asking an AI system what to book, and it answers from whatever account of your property already exists across the web.
 If that account is thin, outdated, or wrong, you lose demand before a search ever happens, and you never see it leave.
-KFO is the deliberate work of making an accurate account of a property exist and corroborate across the sources those systems draw on, so the description that forms is the correct one rather than an answer your competitor owns.
+KFO exists to get that account right, so the description that forms is yours rather than one a competitor owns.
+It is the less-proven of the two, simply because the shift to AI discovery is recent, and I’d rather state what it rests on and what would disprove it than oversell it; that account is in KFO as a testable application.
+How AGR approaches it is laid out on the KFO service page.

 The evidence, not the assertion